 They say the definition of insanity is doing the same thing over and over and expecting different results.

 When I started with Encompass, as a Kickstart participant, I had no desire to change anything about my lifestyle, but definitely wanted (and needed) to lose weight.
-I reluctantly agreed to join the Kickstart with my friend, but said, in no uncertain terms, that there was no way I was going to be going to any exercise classes.
+I reluctantly agreed to join the Kickstart with my friend, but said, in no uncertain terms, that there was no way I was going to be going to any group fitness classes.

 Fast forward 18 months.

-Not only do I attend classes 5 times a week, but I also walk and jog 5 – 6 days a week, and actually miss it when I can’t get it in.
+Not only do I attend group classes 5 times a week, but I also walk and jog 5 – 6 days a week, and actually miss it when I can’t get it in.